rancher/fleet-docs/docs/cli/fleet-cli/install_fleet.md

 ![A diagram explaining how fleet CLI key commands work.](/img/fleetCLI-key-components.svg)

-For more information, refer to [Fleet blog on external secrets + multi-cluster](https://www.suse.com/c/rancher_blog/fleet-multi-cluster-deployment-with-the-help-of-external-secrets/).
+For more information, refer to [Bundle Lifecycle With the CLI](../../ref-bundle-stages.md#examining-the-bundle-lifecycle-with-the-cli).

 ## Deploy a Sample Bundle Using Fleet CLI